nargestohidloo/NargesTohidloo/README.md

 Passionate about building modern, responsive, and user-friendly web experiences with **HTML, CSS, JavaScript, React, and Next.js**.

-Currently learning, building, and improving every day through real-world projects and continuous practice.
+Currently improving my skills by building real-world projects, exploring modern technologies, and writing cleaner code every day.

 > ✨ *Learning, building, and growing—one project at a time.*